 Vaccenic acid (18 carbon atoms), from the Latin word vacca, meaning cow, was discovered by Bertram S.H. in 1928 and was the first demonstration of presence of trans isomers of fatty acids in ruminant fats.

-It is a monounsaturated fatty acid (one trans double bond; shorthand nomenclature cannot be used to name trans fatty acids) member of the sub-group called long chain fatty acids or LCFA (from 14 to 18 carbon atoms).
+It belongs to the group of unsaturated fatty acids, having one trans double bond.
+It is also a member of the sub-group called long chain fatty acids or LCFA (from 14 to 18 carbon atoms).

 Molecular weight: 282.46136 g/mol